CODE OF CIVIL PROCEDURE IN KUWAIT

 Sources

 1. The National Assembly is the presiding body of the legislative branch; however, it has very little oversight authority.
-According to article 107 of the constitution of Kuwait, a new parliament must be elected within two months of the parliament being dissolved.
+According to Article 107 of the constitution of Kuwait, a new parliament must be elected within two months of the parliament being dissolved.
 Due to frequent resignations among cabinet members, Kuwait's government must be replaced every eight months.
 Political turmoil has severely hampered the country's economic development and infrastructure.

 2. Al Asimah (Capital Governorate), Hawalli (Farwaniya Governorate), Mubarak Al-Kabeer (Ahmadi Governorate), and Jahra (Ahmadi Governorate) are four of the six governorates of Kuwait.
 There are also subdivided regions inside the governorates.